cheapjack/DigitalMigrations/docs/index.md

 [Julian Oliver](https://julianoliver.com/output/) started out doing high end yet philosophically straightforward media-interaction work like [Fijuu](https://www.fact.co.uk/projects/dingdong/julian-oliver-pix-fijuu) which I curated back in 2008, to developing the [Critical Engineering Manifesto](https://criticalengineering.org/) and [making work and projects](https://julianoliver.com/output/) on the edge of speculative design and tools for network activism.

 Directory of data artists [Big Bang Data Project at Somerset House](http://bigbangdata.somersethouse.org.uk/artists/)

+[Lucy Kimbell](http://www.lucykimbell.com/LucyKimbell/Projects.html) Artist and researcher, writer and strategic design in social innovation.
+Considering and participating in wider data cultures can help sustain an artistic practice.

 [Ellie Harrison](https://www.ellieharrison.com/), a self confessed recovering data addict who has been recording how much she swims every day for years until she swims the atlantic.
 Also famously connected a vending machine to austerity data, campaigns to [Bring Back British Rail](https://www.bringbackbritishrail.org/) and got roasted by the Daily Record for an Arts Council Funded Project for her to only work within the Greater Glasgow Strathclyde region to reduce her carbon footprint.